-The Smithsonian’s National Museum of Natural History will reopen its dinosaur and fossil hall Saturday, June 8, 2019.
-The 31,000-square-foot exhibition will feature an authentic Tyrannosaurus rex skeleton alongside more than 700 other fossil specimens, including mammals, reptiles, plants and insects—some never before displayed at the museum.
+The Smithsonian’s National Museum of Natural History reopened its dinosaur and fossil hall Saturday, June 8, 2019.
+The 31,000-square-foot exhibition features an authentic Tyrannosaurus rex skeleton alongside more than 700 other fossil specimens, including mammals, reptiles, plants and insects—some never before displayed at the museum.
 The exhibition tells the story of 3.7 billion years of life on Earth, highlighting the connections among ecosystems, climate, geological forces and evolution and encouraging visitors to understand that the choices they make today will have an impact on the future.
 “The David H. Koch Hall of Fossils—Deep Time” is named in recognition of a $35 million gift from David H. Koch.

 “Visitors to the new hall will go on a voyage like no other—a journey that begins in the past and ends in the future,” said Kirk Johnson, Sant Director of the National Museum of Natural History.
 “Along the way, they will experience the history of life on Earth—a story told through extraordinary fossils and engaging interactive exhibits.
 Visitors will also be called upon to consider the very real challenges our planet faces and their role in shaping a desirable future.”